 - In 1933, she moved to NYC to pursue work in theater.

 - Like many stars who were simply trying to do what it took to keep working, she was known to “get creative” when giving her age and birth year.
+Personally, I love a little creativity and would have done the same thing.

 - Her autobiography is titled Three Phases of Eve (Amazon link).